Divorce and Your Conditional Residence Status: How to File a Divorce Waiver With Form I-751

 If you have separated from your U.S. citizen spouse or he or she refuses to file Form I-751 with you, consult with an experienced immigration attorney.
 You’ll need to make some strategic decisions to what to do next.
 In such a case, you have a few options:

-- File for divorce and mail the Form I-751 with evidence that you have initiated divorce proceedings (though this is problematic in that USCIS really prefers to see a final divorce order before issuing an approval), or
+- File for divorce and mail the Form I-751 with evidence that you have initiated divorce proceedings (though this is risky, as explained below), or

 - Wait until your conditional residence expires and you are placed into removal proceedings to file for a waiver.